prl-mushr/mushr-website/content/hardware/build_instructions.md

     {{< figure src="/hardware/build_instructions/03_08_brushed_motor_mount_screws2.png" caption="Fig. 3.8" width="800">}}

 11. To finally release the motor, we must remove the motor gear pinion.
 First, rotate the motor gear pinion so that the screw is facing towards the right side of the chassis such that it is aligned with the indent in the plastic motor mount.
 This indent allows for extra space when inserting a hex key.
-Insert the hex key and remove the motor gear pinion screw.
-(Fig. 3.9)

     **Take extra caution in this step because the motor gear pinion screw is extremely tight and can easily be stripped, leaving the motor stuck.
-Make sure to check that the hex key tightly fits inside of the screw hole, and push the hex key into the screw hole with a large amount of pressure WHILE UNSCREWING to ensure that it does not slip out.
+It may be helpful to apply heat to the motor gear pinion screw in order to dissolve the thread locker that has been applied.
+A soldering iron or heat gun can be used to apply heat.
+When unscrewing, make sure to check that the hex key tightly fits inside of the screw hole, and push the hex key into the screw hole with a large amount of pressure WHILE UNSCREWING to ensure that it does not slip out.
 If you feel the hex key starting to slip or strip, stop unscrewing and re-insert the hex key before trying again.**

+    Using the above bolded guidelines, insert the hex key and remove the motor gear pinion screw.
+(Fig. 3.9)

     {{< figure src="/hardware/build_instructions/03_09_motor_pinion_removal.png" caption="Fig. 3.9" width="800">}}